conspiracy1337/clip-utils/README.md

 Virus Total Scan: https://www.virustotal.com/gui/file/22cb3a53c6910adf3b765e46fcce1f9c10b8f13a2c98cd5f61e271ec951ff2ab

-It says suspicious on 3/69 anti virus scans (only on the trash ones lol), but if you click the "Behaviour" tab you can see everything it does.
+It says suspicious on 3/69 anti virus scans (only on the trash ones lol), but if you click on the "Behaviour" tab you can see everything it does for yourself.

 ![appicon](https://github.com/user-attachments/assets/20e6eaee-f999-40d3-8573-c88dca112562)
 ![image](https://github.com/user-attachments/assets/2ffeaf2a-9fb2-48ea-93a0-2f54991da331)